-Where any of the trust property is a non-financial asset, such as real estate which is considered to be a non-financial asset under the US Treasury Regulations, the value of this asset should be included in the valuing the Reportable Account where it forms part of the account holder's equity interest in the trust.
+Where any of the trust property is a non-financial asset, such as real estate which is considered to be a non-financial asset under the US Treasury Regulations, the value of this asset should be included in the valuing the Reportable Account (unless the majority of where it forms part of the account holder's equity interest in the trust income is derived from such non-financial assets in which case the trust is not an Investment Entity).

-Exempt Products can be excluded from valuing the Reportable Account where they form part of the account holder's equity interest in the trust but can be included if it is easier to do so due to the record keeping procedures of the trustee.
+Exempt products can be excluded from valuing the Reportable Account where they form part of the account holder's equity interest in the trust but can be included if it is easier to do so due to the record keeping procedures of the trustee.